-The department has been faced with a constraint pertaining to the capacity of staff in most of the municipalities with regard to the completion of relevant Integrated Rapid Public Transport Plans (IRPTNs).
-It has been found that staff in the municipalities lack the necessary skills and experience in the fields of transportation planning and management.
+The department has been faced with a constraint pertaining to the capacity of staff in most of the municipalities with regard to the completion of relevant Integrated Transport Plans (ITPs).
+It has been found that staff in the municipalities lack the necessary skills and experience in the fields of transportation management.
 As such, the department has been continually providing assistance in this regard.